Public Diplomacy

 Sovereign polity B: Diplomats are a subset of government.

-Sovereign polity B: Diplomats are a subset of government
+Sovereign political entity B: Diplomats are a subset of government

 Step 4.
 Categorizing communication across sovereign jurisdictions